brettski/brettski.com/src/_blog/posts/so-helpful-give-me-an-anchor-while-drowning.md

 ---
-title: "So helpful--Give me an anchor while drowning"
+title: 'So helpful--Give me an anchor while drowning'
-date: "2008-03-25T14:49:34.000Z"
+date: '2008-03-25T14:49:34.000Z'
 categories:
-  - "crooked-views"
+  - 'crooked-views'
-  - "that-poop-is-cold"
+  - 'that-poop-is-cold'
-slug: "so-helpful-give-me-an-anchor-while-drowning"
+slug: 'so-helpful-give-me-an-anchor-while-drowning'
 ---

 If they throw you an anchor while you are drowning, it will keep you form drifting down stream so you can be recued easier...